Trauma Counselling: When Your Body Still Remembers

 Do I have to talk about everything that happened?

 No. Trauma counselling can begin with present-day patterns, body responses and what feels safe to name.
-You stay in control of pace and detail.
+You stay in control of pace and detail throughout.

 What if I freeze or go blank in sessions?